victorhfsilva/victorhfsilva/README.md

 <br>

 I'm a Post Graduate student in Offensive Cybersecurity in Acadi-TI University.
-Certified in Pentest and Red Team by CyberWarfare Labs (CRTA, API-RTA, MCRTA).
+Certified in Pentest and Red Team by Ine (EJPT) and CyberWarfare Labs (CRTA, API-RTA, WEB-RTA, MCRTA).
 With experience  in Software Development and Offensive Security.

 I hold a Bachelor’s degree in Engineering Physics from the State University of Mato Grosso do Sul (UEMS).
 Throughout this program, I developed a rigorous foundation in Physics, Electronics, Materials Science, and Control and Automation.